 They are based in Middlesbrough and provide free, confidential sexual violence services across Teesside.

-Arch North East offers support to men and women aged 14 years and over who have suffered rape or sexual abuse at any time in their lives.
+Arch Teesside offers support to men and women aged 14 years and over who have suffered rape or sexual abuse at any time in their lives.
 They offer a range of services to meet clients’ needs, including emotional and practical support, therapeutic counselling, and an Independent Sexual Violence Advisor (ISVA) service.
 ISVAs support clients who have reported, or are thinking of reporting, their experience to the police.

 For more information, or to speak to someone in confidence, contact: